 The corollary to having editable text is that you’ll need the page width to be flexible, and likewise your button width.
-Otherwise you’ll find that the positioning of the page elements will overlap and look aweful.
+Otherwise, you’ll find that the positioning of the page elements will overlap and look awful.

 3) Flexible borders on images.